binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 > Dark Reading

 Another notable datastore compromise is [LinkedIn](https://en.wikipedia.org/wiki/2012_LinkedIn_hack) where 6.5 million user accounts where compromised and 95% of the users passwords cracked within days.
 Why so fast?
 Because they used simple hashing, specifically SHA-1.
-Also when [EBay](http://www.darkreading.com/attacks-breaches/ebay-database-hacked-with-stolen-employee-credentials-/d/d-id/1269093) got hacked affecting their 145 million active buyers.
-Many others coming to light regularly.
+Another is when [EBay](http://www.darkreading.com/attacks-breaches/ebay-database-hacked-with-stolen-employee-credentials-/d/d-id/1269093) were hacked affecting their 145 million active buyers.
+Many others come to light regularly.

 Are you using well salted and quality strong key derivation functions (KDFs) for all of your sensitive data?
 Are you making sure you are notifying your customers about using high quality passwords?
 Are you informing them what a high quality password is?
 Consider checking new user credentials against a list of the most frequently used and insecure passwords collected.
 I have discussed Password Lists in the Tooling Setup chapter.
 You could also use wordlists targeting the most commonly used passwords, or create an algorithm that works out what an easy to guess password looks like, and inform the user that their password would be easy to guess by an attacker.

 #### Cracking {#web-applications-identify-risks-management-of-application-secrets-cracking}

-Password profiling was covered in the People chapter where we talked about how we essentially make good guesses, both manually and by using profiling tools around the end users passwords, and then feed the short-list to a brute forcing tool.
+Password profiling was covered in the People chapter where we talked about how we essentially make good guesses, both manually and by using profiling tools around the enduser's passwords, and then feed the short-list to a brute forcing tool.
 Here we already have the password hashes, we just need to find the source passwords that created the hashes.
 This is where cracking comes in.

-When an attacker acquires a data-store or domain controller dump of hashed passwords, they will need to crack the hashes in order to get the passwords.
+When an attacker acquires a datastore or domain controller dump of hashed passwords, they will need to crack the hashes in order to acquire the passwords.
 This works when an attacker finds or creates a suitable wordlist of possible passwords.
-The tool used in attempting to create a hash of each of these passwords, is based on the hashing algorithm used on the dump of hashes.
-Then compare each dumped hash with the hashes just created and when a match is found, we know that the password in our wordlist was used to create the hash and what matches the dumped hash is in fact a legitimate password.
+The tool used in attempting to create a hash of each of these passwords is based on the hashing algorithm used on the dump of hashes.
+Then compare each dumped hash with the hashes just created and when a match is found, we know that the password in our wordlist was used to create the hash, and what matches the dumped hash is in fact a legitimate password.

-A smaller wordlist takes less time to create the hashes, as this is often an off-line attack.
+A smaller wordlist takes less time to create the hashes, as this is often an offline attack.
 A larger wordlist is often preferred over the smaller one, as a greater number of hashes is generated, increasing the likelihood of a greater number of matches.

 As part of the hands on hack in the [SQLi](#web-applications-identify-risks-sqli) section, we obtained password hashes via SQL injection from the target web application DVWA (part of the OWASP Broken Web Application suite (VM)).
 We witnessed how an attacker could obtain the passwords from the hashed values retrieved from the database.